 9 As explained in Summary Table B, this case is only hypothetical as standard Diesel-powered equipment in the U.S. will not safely operate at 9" of unbalance, because its center of gravity is too high.
-Other locomotives, now under development, might be certified for such operation.
+Other

 Table B-1 COMPARATIVE SIMULATED RUNNING TIMES-GROUP 1 With Tilt Trainset Consist - 79 MPH MAS